A Brief History

 A cut on the chin are believed to help make him an expert with his blowpipe, while those on the arms improve his archery.
 The agony of ants is said to ‘refresh him, keeping him active and wide awake!
 If the boy shows any sign of fear or feeling of pain, the entire ritual is repeated; however, these painful ceremonies are not reserved only for the puberty rites.
 Many people of the tribe undergo it quite freely as they regard the pain that comes with it as a form of tonic!
 They also claim that it help fight disease and improves their humor and hunting skills.

 The Taulipang Indians sure are brave people!
-Do you think you could ever survive a million ants crawling all over you?
-Please let us know in the comments below!
+Question for students (and subscribers): Do you think you could ever survive a million ants crawling all over you?
+Please let us know in the comments section below this article.

 Your readership is much appreciated!